unkn0w3n/BankAPI/README.md

 Right now the usage of this library (as probably others too) may harm your Instagram's profile because of new script-detection algorithms.
 You were warned.

 ---
-### [Features]
+### Features

----
-# Add user of corporate, personal or bank operator type.
+* Add user of corporate, personal or bank operator type.
-# Manage accounts: add, delete, view.
+* Manage accounts: add, delete, view.
 CRUD.
-# Manage cards: setup new, lock existant.
+* Manage cards: setup new, lock existant.
-# Manage transaction: set limits, approve pending
+* Manage transaction: set limits, approve pending

 ### Installation && Run